Rosuav/TF2BuffBot/README.md

 on your own team have twice the chance that opponents have.

 Server admins, check out the sm_buffbot_* cvars to tweak a variety of knobs.
-Note that carnage points are always reset if a player changes team, but are otherwise carried over; this means, for instance, that you can accrue points during Humiliation after one stage of a Payload map, and then use them in the next stage.
+Note that carnage points are always reset if a player leaves the game or changes team, but are otherwise carried over; this means you can accrue points during Humiliation after one stage of a Payload map, and then use them in the next stage.